 The old saying, “it’s an ill wind that blows no good,” could be appropriately applied to Homestead-Miami Speedway.
 In the wake of Hurricane Andrew in August, 1992, South Florida racing promoter Ralph Sanchez began organizing construction of the region’s first major-league motorsports facility as part of the reconstruction of the devastated Homestead community.
-Ground-breaking took place the following August and in November, 2005, the first event, a NASCAR Nationwide Series race, was won by Dale Jarrett.
+Ground-breaking took place the following August and in November, 2005, the track’s first event was won by NASCAR’s Dale Jarrett.

 A major reconfiguration of the track during the summer of 1997 brought a more conventional layout – sweeping 180-degree corners at either end of the oval.
 Close, but still no cigar.
 But the most recent work on the track, during which the track assumed variable banking – up to 20 degrees in the corners, flattening to 3 degrees on the straightaways – has done the trick.
 Everyone agrees, at Homestead-Miami, the beauty is now more than skin deep.